v-iashin/JumpMethod/README.md

 ## Files
 In the repository, one may find an article itself with the illustration of the results that is needed to replicate (`article` folder).

-Also, this repository contains a Python class `jumpmethod.py` which in turn contains two functions: `Distortions` and `Jumps` that calculates vector of distortions and jumps for a given number of clusters to check.
+Also, this repository contains a Python class `jumpmethod.py` which in turn contains two functions: `Distortions` and `Jumps` that calculates vectors of distortions and jumps for a given number of clusters to check.

-Finally, there is also a JupyterNotebook `Simulations (Figure 4).ipynb` which was created for illustative explanations why the replication can be achieved.
+Finally, there is also a JupyterNotebook `Simulations (Figure 4).ipynb` which was created for illustrative explanations why the replication can be achieved.

 ## TODO:
-1. Add the Transformed distortion curves to class (easy: this is just a cummulate of Jumps).
+1. Add the Transformed distortion curves to class (easy: this is just a cumulate of Jumps).
-2. In README the discription of the algorithm.
+2. Add to the README the discription of the algorithm.
-3. Iris results replication.
+3. Replicate the Iris results (SJ, p.
+12).
-4. Bootstrap replication.
+4. Replicate the bootstrap results (SJ, pp. 13--15).